4MarkusMarkus/marinade-tenderize-from-hackaton/README.md

 ### Run application on localnet

-1. Initialize local cluster with `npm localnet:up`
+1. Initialize local cluster with `npm run localnet:up`
 3. Drop some SOLs to the testing account `solana airdrop 100`
 3. Build & deploy the program `npm run build:program`